How far have you gone to save money? If your answer is 10,000 steps or more a day, you might want to hear about FitnessBank.

 This online bank only offers savings accounts: the Fitness Savings and the Senior Savings Account.
 So if you’re looking for a bank that features checking account options, retirement guidance, investment opportunities, or physical branches, look elsewhere.
 In addition, this bank operates 100% online, so FitnessBank accounts are only for those fully comfortable using technology to manage their money.

-As a non-traditional digital bank, FitnessBank joins the likes of popular neobanks Simple, Chime, Aspiration, and more.
+As a non-traditional digital bank, FitnessBank joins the likes of popular FinTech companies such as Simple, Affirm, Chime, Aspiration, and more.
 If you want to become part of a new kind of banking, keep reading to find out if a FitnessBank savings account will fit your lifestyle.

 Fitness Bank Savings Account